 Looking at the worst case

 There are more alarming predictions, also backed by solid science but which are only just beginning to be acknowledged by the UN and national governments.
 A few of these are collected here.

 What can we do?

 As a Parish Council, we do not own council buildings or other properties, nor do we run local transport or manage large budgets.
 So there is little we can do as a council to reduce carbon emissions.
-But we have put together a Climate Action Plan with 21 key proposals for steps we can take as a council to support the local community and to encourage change at County (and even national) level.
+But we have prepared and approved our own Climate Action Plan with 12 key actions we can take as a council to support the local community and to encourage change at County (and even national) level.